appycodes.

 Layout and navigation

-React Router on web vs React Navigation on mobile — different model entirely.
+React Router on web vs React Navigation on mobile: a different model entirely.

 Animations and gestures